NEO-Research-Group/docker-101/README.md

 You can use your own docker installation to follow the tutorial or go to [play with docker](https://labs.play-with-docker.com) if you don't want to install anything.

+### Container management

 * Create and run a new container (alpine is the name of the *image*, a 5MB Linux distribution):
 ```
 docker run -it alpine
 ```
+The `-i` option connects the standard input of the shell with teh standard input of the container.
+The `-t` option creates a (virtual) terminal to the standard input and output of the docker process to allow easy interaction with the user.

 * Check that the container still exists after exiting it:
 ```
 docker container ls -a